Updated on October 31, 2024

 Epi-LASIK has fewer risks compared to LASIK.
 This is because there is no deep penetration into the cornea.

-Difference Between Epi-LASIK and LASEK
+What’s the Difference Between Epi-LASIK and LASEK?

 The main difference between LASEK and Epi-LASIK is how the flaps are created and handled.
+Epi-LASIK minimizes the drawbacks of the LASEK procedure.

 During the LASEK procedure, an alcohol solution softens the corneal epithelium and separates it from the corneal stroma (central layer of the cornea).
 The cornea is then reshaped with an excimer laser.

-The tool separates the flap and folds it back to expose the stroma to allow for laser treatment.
+In epi-LASIK, the surgeon creates the flap using an epithelial separator, a device with an oscillating blunt plastic blade.
+The tool separates the flap and folds it back to expose the stroma, allowing for laser treatment.

 Pros and Cons of Epi-LASIK

-• Low risk of flap complications
+Low risk of flap complications

-• Low risk of dry eyes
+Low risk of dry eyes

-• Quick recovery (within days)
+Quick recovery time

 Pros and Cons of LASEK